 client - The mechanism that the Authentication Proxy should use to perform primary authentication.
 This should correspond with a "client" section elsewhere in the config file.
 Set this value either to ad_client to use Active Directory for primary authentication OR to duo_only_client to utilize Authentication Proxy for secondary authentication only.

 port - Port on which to listen for incoming RADIUS Access Requests.
 By default, the proxy will listen on port 1812.

 4. Start Duo Security Authentication Proxy Service:

-5. Configure RAS to communicate with Duo: RAS Console → Farm → Connections → Second Level Authentication Tab.
-Choose the option to use Duo (RADIUS) and click on Settings:
+5. Configure RAS to communicate with Duo: RAS Console → Farm → Connections → Multi-Factor authentication Tab.
+Click on the "+" symbol and choose Radius and select DUO.